FabianMaeurer/TensorCategories.jl/README.md

 [![][docs-dev-img]][docs-dev-url][![][ga-img]][ga-url] [![][codecov_img]][codecov_url]

-TensorCategories is a package under development with the intention to provide a framework as well a examples for computations in the realm of categories.
+TensorCategories is a package under development with the intention to provide a framework as well as examples for computations in the realm of categories.

 ## Installation